cmg7063/IGME480FinalProject/Documentation.md

 ### Cons
 - Sound is more of an add-on than an enhancment to the experience.
 - We frequently changed our goal and the technologies we were using as problems came up.
 This made it difficult to develop for.
+It also made it hard to keep track of the actual work people did as a lot of features had to get cut due to other aspects not working.

 ### Lessons Learned
  - Even if something seems like it might work, unless you have it completely working, it might fail